Casualty series 30

-The thirtieth series of the British medical drama television series Casualty commenced airing on BBC One in the United Kingdom on 29 August 2015, and concluded on 30 July 2016.
+The thirtieth series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 29 August 2015 and finished on 30 July 2016.
 The series consisted of 43 episodes, including the broadcast of the show's 1000th episode on 25 June 2016.
 Erika Hossington continued her role as series producer, while Oliver Kent continued his role as the show's executive producer.
 Seventeen cast members reprised their roles from the previous series with five actors, including three long-serving cast members, departing during this series.
 Chelsea Halfpenny appeared in the serial between September and November 2015 as F2 Alicia Munroe, reprising the role as a main cast member in July 2016.
 Alistair Brammer joined the cast for a four-month guest stint as receptionist Jack Diamond in December 2015.
 Three new regular cast members joined the serial in spring 2016: Lloyd Everitt as paramedic Jez Andrews; Jason Durr as staff nurse David Hide; and Jaye Griffiths as consultant Elle Gardner.

 The opening two episodes of the series were written and directed by the show's co-creator, Paul Unwin.
 In addition to Unwin writing and directing the first two episodes, it was also revealed that he had contributed to one of the series major storylines, which saw brothers Cal and Ethan learn they were adopted.
 The series annual Christmas special episode received mixed criticism from journalist Matt Baylis, who was impressed that the show "still finds ways to reinvent itself" despite "going longer than the Nativity", however felt the episode was "slightly let down by the fine detail".
 Throughout the series, Hossington and Kent teased the show's build-up to the thirtieth anniversary episode, hinting that "something major" would happen to one of the "lead characters that will take them a very long time to recover from."

 During series thirty, Casualty was awarded Best Drama at the Inside Soap Awards.
 In addition to this, the show was also shortlisted under the Best Drama category at the National Television Awards in 2016, however lost to rival Downton Abbey.
 On 14 February 2016, the BBC revealed that Casualty was the sixth most-loved programme on BBC iPlayer.
 The show was also nominated TV Soap of the Year at the 2016 Television and Radio Industries Club (TRIC) awards, however lost to rival soap EastEnders.
 Despite this, Casualty did receive the TRIC Special Award in special recognition of its thirtieth year on air in September 2016.